 Players accumulate loyalty points by engaging with our games, and players can exchange their loyalty points for real-world rewards through our playAWARDS program.
 We believe that our players' level of engagement with our games is partly based on the perceived value of earning loyalty points and exchanging those loyalty points for real-world rewards that they can redeem at our rewards partners' establishments.
 We currently offer real-world rewards relating to, among other things, dining, live entertainment shows, and hotel rooms.
 For example, through an agreement with MGM Resorts International, or MGM, our players are able to exchange loyalty points for, among other things, free hotel rooms, meals and show tickets for various Las Vegas properties, including ARIA, Bellagio, and MGM Grand.
 While we offer some digital rewards, many of our real-world rewards are destination based.
-During the COVID-19 pandemic, we observed a lower level of rewards redemption due to restrictions on the operations of rewards partners and on the ability for players to travel or attend public events, and while such restrictions generally have been lifted, we could experience a reduced level of rewards redemption as a result of unanticipated future circumstances that have the effect of restricting travel or the in-person attendance of public events.
-If we are unable to expand and diversify our playAWARDS program, in particular to include real-world rewards not based on travel or attending public events or shows, the perceived value of exchanging loyalty points for the real-world rewards we offer will diminish and our players may be less likely to play our games or may reduce their level of engagement with our games.
+During the COVID-19 pandemic, we observed a lower level of rewards redemption due to restrictions on the operations of rewards partners and on the ability for players to travel or attend public events, and while such restrictions have been lifted, we could experience a reduced level of rewards redemption as a result of unanticipated future circumstances that have the effect of restricting travel or the in-person attendance of public events.
+If we are unable to expand and diversify our playAWARDS program, the perceived value of exchanging loyalty points for the real-world rewards we offer will diminish and our players may be less likely to play our games or may reduce their level of engagement with our games.
 Such loss of, or reduction in, players or their level of engagement with our games would cause our business, financial condition, and results of operations to suffer.
+The loss of MGM or other major rewards partners, a decrease in the quantity or quality of available rewards, or a significant change in the terms of our reward partner agreements, could materially diminish the appeal of our playAWARDS program to players, which could in turn reduce player engagement and monetization across our portfolio.
+If we are unable to maintain or enhance our rewards inventory, our competitive advantage would be diminished, potentially resulting in reduced revenue and profitability.

-The COVID-19 pandemic and containment efforts across the globe significantly impacted our business, and the extent to which any future health epidemics or contagious disease outbreaks will impact our future results of operations and overall financial performance remains uncertain.
+The COVID-19 pandemic and containment efforts across the globe significantly impacted our business, and the extent to which any future pandemics, health epidemics or contagious disease outbreaks will impact our future results of operations and overall financial performance remains uncertain.

-The COVID-19 pandemic and related containment and mitigation efforts, including social distancing, shelter-inplace, quarantine and similar policies, practices and governmental orders, have resulted in widespread disruption in global economies, productivity, and financial markets and materially altered our day-to-day business operations.
+The COVID-19 pandemic and related containment and mitigation efforts, including social distancing, shelter-inplace, quarantine and similar policies, practices and governmental orders, resulted in widespread disruption in global economies, productivity, and financial markets and materially altered our day-to-day business operations.
 Any future pandemics, public health epidemics, disease outbreaks, medical emergencies, or other public health crises outside of our control could have a negative impact on our business.